-Information about Cairo Opera House, tours and Online Booking
+Information about Cairo Opera House, tours, Booking

 Cairo Opera House is a part of Cairo’s National Cultural Center.
 Moreover, it is the main performing arts venue in the Egyptian capital.
 Cairo Opera House is the home to most of Egypt‘s finest musical groups.
 It located on the southern part of Gezira Island in the Nile River.
 It is in the Zamalek district west of and near downtown Cairo.
 In fact, Cairo Opera House inaugurated on October 10, 1988.
 The funds for the complex were a gift from the nation of Japan to Egypt.
 It was as a result of President Hosni Mubarak’s visit to Japan in April 1983.
 In fact, the construction of Cairo Opera House began in May 1985.